-For the 2022 GSPs, DWR issued a Recommended Corrective Action related to ISW.
-While not received for the 180/400-Foot Aquifer Subbasin 2020 GSP, SVBGSA plans to include the 180/400-Foot Aquifer Subbasin in addressing the RCA to have consistency across the Subbasin.
+For the 2022 GSPs, DWR issued an RCA related to ISW.
+While not received for the 180/400 Subbasin 2020 GSP, SVBGSA plans to include the 180/400 Subbasin in addressing the RCA to have consistency across the Subbasin.
 To address the RCA, SVBGSA will review the forthcoming DWR ISW Guidance and apply as appropriate.